cpaulisi/lstm-time-series/README.md

 ## Viewing Results and Running Models

 The jupyter notebooks located in the `src/models/notebooks/` folder can be run in order to initiate training for each of the models.
-Tensorboard results are saved in the `/notebooks/runs` folder, and can be accessed by running:
+Tensorboard results are saved in the `/notebooks/runs` folder, and can be accessed by running

 ```bash
 cd src/models/notebooks/